How do you raise children multiculturally?

 Many expats find themselves stuck between strong cultural values and expectations of their home country, the values of their host country, as well as their children’s wishes to be raised in accordance with the latter.
 The tension to balance the different cultures and expectations can cause anxiety and loneliness.
 In the slip stream of this, it's not uncommon be be shaky in parenting which can manifest as uncertainty amongst everyone in the family.

 When we first moved to England, I was pregnant with our third child.
-Many found it unsettling that I was under UK-NHS antenatal care, and the thought of me giving birth in a London hospital was … well, just unthinkable: Surely, I was going to have my baby in Denmark!
+Back home, many found it unsettling that I was under UK-NHS antenatal care, and the thought of me giving birth in a London hospital was … well, just unthinkable: Surely, I was going to have my baby in Denmark!

 Little did they know, that at the time, I actually felt better cared for than I had with our first two children in Denmark.
 And only when I, admittedly, provocatively replied that I had decided to take a chance and give birth in England as occasionally they delivered healthy babies, did people see the absurdity in their fear.

-I also recall our children's kindergarten teachers, in Denmark, believing we were neglecting our children; and there was even talk of filing a complaint to social services about us taking our children abroad.
+I also recall some of our children's Danish kindergarten teachers believing we were neglecting our children; and there was even talk of filing a complaint to social services about us taking our children abroad.

 And these are the benign examples.
 What about such things like alcohol consumption, curfews, sleepovers, homework, maintaining and developing your mother tongue language not to mention sex and boy-and girlfriends?
 The pitfalls are plenty.